 \section{Empirical analysis of bankruptcy data}

-In this section, we study the question of whether unfavorable going concern opinions cause bankruptcy.
+In this section, we study the question of whether adverse going concern opinions cause bankruptcy.
 We conduct a modular sensitivity analysis based on a monotone BART model fit.
-This combination allows us to use machine learning methods to learn potentially complex functional forms for the observable data distribution -- while reaping the estimation benefits of imposing monotonicity -- and obtain valid measures of uncertainty for average and subgroup average effects under different assumptions about the distribution of private information.
+This combination allows us to use machine learning methods to learn potentially complex functional forms for the observable data distribution---while reaping the estimation benefits of imposing monotonicity---and obtain valid measures of uncertainty for average and subgroup average effects under different assumptions about the distribution of private information.

-Data collection is described in section \ref{data_section}.
-Results are presented in section \ref{sens_analysis}, specifically posterior summaries of firm-year estimated inducement effects as $f(u)$ is varied.
-For illustration, several individual firms are investigated in section \ref{individ_firms}.
-Finally, firm characteristics which moderate the inducement effect are investigated in section \ref{4.5}.
+Data collection is described in \autoref{data_section}.
+Results are presented in \autoref{sens_analysis}, specifically posterior summaries of firm-year estimated inducement effects as $f(u)$ is varied.
+For illustration, several individual firms are investigated in \autoref{individ_firms}.
+Finally, firm characteristics that moderate the inducement effect are investigated in \autoref{4.5}.